ComplianceAsCode/auditree-arboretum/CONTRIBUTING.md

 ## Code formatting and style

-Please ensure all code contributions are formatted by `yapf` and pass all `flake8` linter requirements.
+Please ensure all code contributions are formatted by `black` and pass all `flake8` linter requirements.
 CI/CD will run `yapf` and `flake8` on all new commits and reject changes if there are failures.
-If you run `make develop` to setup and maintain your virtual environment then `yapf` and `flake8` will be executed automatically as part of all git commits.
+If you run `make develop` to setup and maintain your virtual environment then `black` and `flake8` will be executed automatically as part of all git commits.
 If you'd like to run things manually you can do so locally by using:

 ```shell